The Seljuk Han of Anatolia

 Vehbi Koç Vakfi Sadberk Hanim Müzesi

-Seljuk and Ottoman decorative arts in a jewel of a private museum on the Bosphorus.
+Seljuk and Ottoman decorative arts are displayed in a jewel of a private museum on the Bosphorus.

 Sakip Sabanci Museum in Emirgan